ska-telescope/sdp-integration/docs/src/running/integration.rst

 Using the iTango pod
 ^^^^^^^^^^^^^^^^^^^^

-If your deployment doesn't have the `ska-tango-base-itango-console` running, you should create a custom `values.yml` file and add the following:
+If your deployment doesn't have the `ska-tango-base-itango-console` running, add the following to the ```pipeline.yml`` file in the SKAMPI root directory:

 .. code-block::